 The outside of the pattern announces "Fat Quarter Friendly".
 Hmm, fat quarters are my least favourite pre-cut, and my experience with "fat quarter friendly" patterns is not positive.
 They either have you trying to squeeze so many pieces out of one fat quarter, that it's not even do-able if your fat quarter is even slightly wonky (My Beloved's Vineyard), or they use so little of the fat quarter that you're then left with multiple pieces that are even more useless than a fat quarter is (Unbroken).
 As it turns out, this pattern fell into the latter category.
 The pattern requirements state 15 fat quarters for the shoes.
 Since I was only planning on doing 12 blocks, I would therefore require only 12 fat quarters, though I bought more because I didn't record how many I needed when I went to the fabric store (I wasn't specifically going for this pattern and just happened to spy the fat quarters on my way to the cutting table).

 Assuming, wrongly as it turns out, that each block would use up most of one fat quarter, I was very disappointed to discover that there was no layout diagram to show how to cut the pieces from the fat quarter to make the best use of the fabric.
 So, I pulled out my graph paper and created my own layout, only to discover that it took up less than half of the fat quarter.
+Then I re-designed it to get two shoes out of one fat quarter.
+That still didn't take up the whole fat quarter and I made one more design to include the pieces for 3 shoes in one fat quarter.
+And quess what?
+I did manage to make 3 blocks from one fat quater and still had all of this fabric left over.
+I didn't quite have enough to make one more block.
+Granted, this was a metric fat quarter, but that's only slightly bigger than an imperial (or US) fat quarter (not all Canadian shops cut metric fat quarters, many use the US ones).
+And my layout plan was based on a US fat quarter since I hadn't measured mine yet to see which it was.

 So, I really only needed 4 fat quarters for the 12 blocks I planned to make.
 Or 5 if I was going to make all 15 blocks, not 15 fat quarters.
 And if I really wanted each shoe to be different, I could have just used fabrics from my scrap stash.
 The shoe part of each block requires a small enough amount of fabric that I could have easily found 12 scraps big enough.
 But the pattern doesn't suggest that option.
 Instead it wants me to waste money on fat quarters that I would only use a fraction of.
 Grr.

-s are given for only one block.
+Another major annoyance with this pattern is the fact that cutting dimensions are given for only one block.
 To a certain extent, I get it for the shoe pieces cut from the fat quarter if you were actually only going to make one per fat quarter (even though no design layout was given as mentioned above), but the white, grey and background fabric are used in all of the blocks.
 Yet there are no cutting directions for how to cut the recommended yardage to make the best use of the fabric, not to mention my time.
 It only gives the dimensions for the individual pieces for one block.
 It's a good thing that I'm good at math.
+I did all of the calculations (half of the second sheet of paper is also covered with notes on the back, and I hadn't even done the calculations for the sashing yet).

 By this time, I had lost any enthisiasm I had for this project.
 I resent paying for a pattern that I believe is incomplete.
 Surely, if the designer actually tested her own pattern, she would have known how to cut up the yardage.
 Otherwise, how would she know how much yardage to put in the fabric requirements?
 I feel that it was disrespectful to us quilters to sell a pattern that requires so many calculations on the part of the purchaser.
 I have designed some of my own quilts and I expect to have to do these calculations for my own designs or when I occasionally rework a design if I think I can make a more efficient use of the fabric, but not have to do it for a pattern that I've purchased.
 And I know quilters who would really struggle with this, and some who would likely not even be able to complete the quilt.